TolgaTatli/Moonrise/_posts/2024-06-04-KhUAdvanceGeoML.markdown

 We’ll be rolling out more features and datasets, so keep an eye on our updates!

 ## 👨‍🏫 Meet the Instructors:

 ### Mahdi Farmahini Farahani (Me!)

 - Undergraduate Geology Student Kharazmi University
 - Founder of [FEZtool.com](FEZtool.com)

 ### Nima Raeisi

-- Graduate Hydrogeology Student Kharazmi University
+- Graduate Hydrogeology Student Kharazmi University<br>

 Together, they bring a wealth of knowledge and expertise, guiding you through the complexities of geological data analysis.<br><br>
 🔍 Find the repository [here](https://github.com/aradfarahani/KhUAdvanceGeoML).